VCN AND ULTRASONICS CLEANING

 VCN AND ULTRASONICS CLEANING OF A TUBE:

-11” long, 0.2” diameter tubes were filled with mineral oil and drained to coat the inside of the tubes with an average weight of 0.25 mg/cm².
+11-inch-long, 0.2-inch-diameter tubes were filled with mineral oil and subsequently drained to achieve an internal coating with an average mass density of 0.25 mg/cm².